 Although that could be an easy and fast reaction from our part, in order to “save” the dog, there is a third option in which we take him to the side, while we distract him with positive reinforcement, a lot of treats and praise, to reward him for the best choice, until the trigger moves away.

-* This method is not advisable when our dog is over threshold and the trigger is another dog off lead – obviously in this situation we remove the dog away from the trigger.
+This method is not advisable when our dog is over threshold and the trigger is another dog off leash – obviously in this situation we remove the dog away from the trigger.

-We should keep in mind that dogs are “cursorial” animals, in other words, in front of a menace they will rather run instead of confronting it.
+We should keep in mind that dogs are “cursorial” animals, in other words, in front of a threat, they will run rather than confronting it.

-As i mentioned above, they prefer to avoid a conflict rather than create one.
+As i mentioned above, they prefer to avoid a conflict instead of create one.

-For them it is a matter of survival and by dealing or fighting with the threat, endanger their life.
+For them, it is a matter of survival and by dealing with the threat, endangers their well-being.

-Consequently when we restrain the dog by his lead, in front of another running towards him-dog, a bicycle, a child etc. anything perceived as a threat, he will manifest these stress and/or appeasement signals, because he is unable of running away from his stressor or defend him self.
+Consequently, when he is restrained by his leash, in front of a running dog, a bicycle, a child, anything perceived as a threat, he will manifest these stress and appeasement signs.
+Is his way of communicating that he can’t defend him self or even run away.